zuozhenggh/learning-library/developer-library/microservices-serverless-workshop/create-oke-cluster/create-oke-cluster.md

   ![](./images/image300.png " ")

 4. Select Shape VM.Standard1.1 and 3 (or less if you don't want to create a 3 workernodes nodepool) in the NUMBER OF NODES (this number is the VMs that will be created into the node pool).
-Then click in NEXT button setting the default options for the rest of parameters for a cluster review:
+Then click **NEXT** setting the default options for the rest of parameters for a cluster review:

   ![](./images/image301.png " ")

-5. Review the cluster information before to create it, and click on Create Cluster Button or back to modify cluster options:
+5. Review the cluster information before to create it, and click **Create Cluster** or back to modify cluster options:

   ![](./images/image302.png " ")

 6. The previous QUICK CREATE Option will setup a 3 nodes Kubernetes Cluster with predefined Virtual Cloud Network, 3 Subnets, Security Lists, Route tables.
-When you are done with checks, please click on the Requesting Cluster area in your Cluster name.
+When you are done with checks, please click the Requesting Cluster area in your Cluster name.

   *Note: Cluster creation process can take several minutes.*